FOREX-Dollar slips after upbeat China data; euro, pound rise

 Dollar 18 aPRILhttps://tmsnrt.rs/43Em5cy

-(Reporting by Herbert Lash, additional reporting by Samuel Indyk in London and Ankur Banerjee in Singapore; Editing by Marguerita Choy and Mark Potter)
+(Reporting by Herbert Lash, additional reporting by Samuel Indyk in London and Ankur Banerjee in Singapore; Editing by Marguerita Choy, Mark Potter and Jonathan Oatis)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))